You may wish to provide materials to your students via the VLE. In the University of Aberdeen the VLE includes: MyAberdeen, MyMBchB, MyBDS etc.

 - You have the permission of the copyright owner to use the material this may be where you have obtained permission to use a specific item/section of a work that could not otherwise be used, or where permission has been granted via the use of a creative commons licence, or included in a general statement on copyright permissions within the item, website etc.

-- The library holds an electronic subscription to the resource.
+- The library holds an electronic subscription to an e-book or e-journal.
 In this case, you should provide a link to the item in your teaching materials rather than reproducing materials from the electronic source.